cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 the publication will be created.
 It is managed by the cluster's primary instance, ensuring the publication is created or updated as needed.

-### Reconciliation and Status
+#### Reconciliation and Status

-Once the `Publication` is created, CloudNativePG ensures it is managed on the primary of the specified cluster.
-After a successful reconciliation cycle, the `Publication` status will include:
+After creating a `Publication`, CloudNativePG manages it on the primary instance of the specified cluster.
+Following a successful reconciliation cycle, the `Publication` status will reflect the following:

-- `ready: true`: Indicates the publication is active.
-- `error: <empty>`: Indicates no issues were encountered.

-### Managing Publication Deletion
+- `applied: true`, indicates the configuration has been successfully applied.
+- `observedGeneration` matches `metadata.generation`, confirming the applied configuration corresponds to the most recent changes.

+If an error occurs during reconciliation, `status.applied` will be `false`, and an error message will be included in the `status.message` field.

+#### Removing a publication

 The `publicationReclaimPolicy` field controls the behavior when deleting a `Publication` object: